 Colors for Veteran-Owned Business Logos

-It shouldn’t come as a surprise to learn that many logos for vet-owned businesses use red, white, and blue colors.
+Perhaps, it shouldn’t come as a surprise to learn that many logos for vet-owned businesses use red, white, and blue colors.
 Since these are the colors used in the American flag, people living in the United States immediately recognize them as patriotic.

 (Of course, if you own a business in another country, you should considering using colors considered patriotic there.
 A veteran of the German armed forces, for instance, might want to use black, red, and yellow).